 There Is More Than One Type of Leadership

-I have the impression that The Leadership Challenge makes it seem as if there were only type of leader.
+I have the impression that The Leadership Challenge makes it seem as if there were only one type of leader.

 However, that’s not the case and different personalities can lead in effective -but different- ways.